tulcha/simplestblog/README.md

 ## Hosting your own blog on GitHub

 1. Fork this repo if you have not already done so
+2. On the repo page, click "Actions"
+3. Click the button to enable actions
+4. On the repo page, click "Settings --> Pages -> Source" and choose "GitHub Actions"
+5. Go to https://eobrain.github.io/simplestblog/ but replacing "eobrain" with your GitHub username.
+You should see sample content.
-2. Add content in the `content/` directory following the pattern in `content-dem0`
+7. Add content in the `content/` directory following the pattern in `content-dem0`
     1. A `config.json` file of the form:
       ```json
       {